Meerav29/tailtrailgrail/README.md

 - `index.html` – main page with all UI controls and the Leaflet map setup.
 - `weather.js` – handles the real-time weather dashboard and optional cloud overlay.
+- `config.js` – stores your OpenWeatherMap API key used by `weather.js`.
 - `aqi.js` – logic for the air quality dashboard.
 - `storm.js` – fetches and displays storm alerts from the National Weather Service.
 - `satellite.js` – adds a layer selector for various satellite imagery providers.